plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 A team `Account Holder` or `Admin` needs to do the one-time Apple Developer portal setup.

-1. Create or verify the four App IDs:
+1. Create or verify the six App IDs:
    - `org.ramaproxy.example.tproxy.dev`
    - `org.ramaproxy.example.tproxy.dev.provider`
+   - `org.ramaproxy.example.tproxy.dev.xpc`
    - `org.ramaproxy.example.tproxy.dist`
    - `org.ramaproxy.example.tproxy.dist.provider`
+   - `org.ramaproxy.example.tproxy.dist.xpc`
-2. Enable `Network Extensions` on both App IDs.
+2. Enable `Network Extensions` on the host and extension App IDs for both developer and distribution modes.
 3. Enable `System Extension` on the host App ID used for direct distribution.
+4. Enable the keychain-sharing capability needed for the bundled CA-key XPC service on the host and service App IDs.
-4. Create the Developer ID distribution profiles for the direct-distribution system extension path.
+5. Create the Developer ID distribution profiles for the direct-distribution host, extension, and CA-key service.

 ### What a normal developer needs locally